dgerosa/machinelearning4physics_bicocca_2024/README.md

 ## Resources

 Here are some useful textbooks.
-The first one is easier, the second one is amazing, the third and fourth ones are for the true Bayesians...
+The first one is easier, the second one is amazing, the third is short and sweet, the fourth and fifth ones are for the true Bayesians...

  - ["Machine Learning for Physics and Astronomy"](https://press.princeton.edu/books/paperback/9780691206417/machine-learning-for-physics-and-astronomy), Acquaviva, Princeton University Press, 2023.
 - ["Statistics, Data Mining, and Machine Learning in Astronomy"](https://press.princeton.edu/books/hardcover/9780691198309/statistics-data-mining-and-machine-learning-in-astronomy), Željko, Andrew, Jacob, and Gray.
 Princeton University Press, 2012.